Supported Return to Training (SuppoRTT)

 When to complete the plan

-- Pre-absence form (part 1) - Trainees are required to complete the 'pre-absence' section of the plan at least three months prior to the anticipated leave date.
+- Pre-absence form (part 1) - Postgraduate Doctors, Dentists and Pharmacists are required to complete the 'pre-absence' section of the plan at least three months prior to the anticipated leave date.
 The only exception to this is for trainees going on OOPR, who will need to complete the leavers section of the form earlier.

 - Initial return form (part 2) - The 'initial return' section of the plan should be completed three months prior to your anticipated return date.